temporalio/helm-charts/README.md

 Temporal is a distributed, scalable, durable, and highly available orchestration engine designed to execute asynchronous long-running business logic in a resilient way.

-This repo contains a basic V3 [Helm](https://helm.sh) chart that deploys Temporal to a Kubernetes cluster.
-The dependencies that are bundled with this solution by default offer an easy way to experiment with Temporal software.
+This repo contains a V3 [Helm](https://helm.sh) chart that deploys Temporal to a Kubernetes cluster.
+The dependencies that are bundled with this solution by default offer a baseline configuration to experiment with Temporal software.
 This Helm chart can also be used to install just the Temporal server, configured to connect to dependencies (such as a Cassandra, MySQL, or PostgreSQL database) that you may already have available in your environment.

-The only portions of the helm chart that are production ready are the parts that configure and manage Temporal Server itself—not Cassandra, Elasticsearch, Prometheus, or Grafana.
+The only portions of the helm chart that are considered production ready are the parts that configure and manage Temporal itself.
+Cassandra, Elasticsearch, Prometheus, and Grafana are all using minimal development configurations, and should be reconfigured in a production deployment.

 This Helm Chart code is tested by a dedicated test pipeline.
 It is also used extensively by other Temporal pipelines for testing various aspects of Temporal systems.
 Our test pipeline currently uses Helm 3.1.1.